RobTrew/tree-tools/FoldingText scripts/Task management/2013-01-08-quick-md-file-entry-script .md

 *the pattern is appended to `grep -i '^#\\+ .*` (string in MarkDown header)*

-	Buy oranges  > *
+	Buy oranges  >

-*simple asterisk to choose from menu of headings in the default file.*
+*choose from menu of headings in the default file.*

 	Discard "art of war" and run !!